rljacobson/lifetimes/Readme.md

 Last Monday I decided to take a look at [Rust](https://www.rust-lang.org/) for the first time.
 Rust has the notion of [lifetimes](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html) which is a mechanism to prohibit errors like [use after free](https://www.owasp.org/index.php/Using_freed_memory) and [race conditions](https://en.wikipedia.org/wiki/Race_condition).
 However, the Rust compiler requires the programmer to figure out the lifetimes manually.
 Programmers new to Rust find the “borrow checker,“ the component of the compiler that checks lifetime correctness, to be a challenging learning curve.
 The internet is full of people “[fighting the borrow checker](https://m-decoster.github.io/2017/01/16/fighting-borrowchk/).”

 A lifetime is a type.
-The Rust compiler infers types, but it doesn’t infer lifetimes.[^1] Why not?
+The Rust compiler infers types, but it doesn’t infer lifetimes.<span id="a1"><sup>[1](#f1)</sup></span> Why not?
 I don’t know.
 It seems like such a thing would be a priority considering how big of a barrier it is to new users.
 I decided to write my own lifetime inference engine.

 ## How does it work?